gcraig99/FibonacciREST/README.md

 ## Running the Fibonacci REST Service
-   Windows or Linux Interactively
+* Windows or Linux Interactively
-	* From a command or terminal window in the directory where you cloned/unpacked the source to: rackup -p _ListenPort_
+	* From a command or terminal window in the directory where you cloned/unpacked the source to: rackup -p *__ListenPort__*

-    Windows - as a Service _Listens on port 80 by default.
+* Windows as a Service
+	_NOTE Listens on port 80 by default.
 Replace port 80 with your preferred port in FibonacciWin32Service.rb_
-	  * From a command window in the directory where you cloned/unpacked the source to: "ruby FibonacciWindowsSeriveInstaller.rb"
+	* From a command window in the directory where you cloned/unpacked the source to: ruby FibonacciWindowsSeriveInstaller.rb

-  Linux, as a Daemon
+* Linux, as a Daemon
-	  TODO
+	* TODO Instructions